Introduction

 Most of the post-payroll stage is spent just handing out the calculated salaries.
 This is the period when you send an advice to your bank or payment processor of choice to execute the disbursement.

-Different payroll software and solutions providers handle this stage differently, so discuss with your partner how you want to manage payment delivery, such as through direct deposit.
+Different payroll software and solutions providers approach this stage differently, so discuss with your partner how you want to manage payment delivery, such as through direct deposit.

 Payroll accounting